tenancy/docs/docs/hyn/5.4/spatie-medialibrary.md

 2. Prepare your model

-To associate media with a model, the tenant aware model must implement the following interface and trait:
+To associate media with a model, the tenant aware model must implement the following interface and traits, as shown below:

 ```php
 <?php